 Rain was petrified walking into his office not knowing what to expect.
 Was she asked over for a job interview or did the business mogul want something more from her?

 Knowing how rich and powerful he was in the community, it was a scary moment for her.
-But the instant Roland Edozie looked up from the binder he was studying and their eyes met, Rain knew she didn’t have any reason to be terrified.
+But the instant Rowland Edozie looked up from the binder he was studying and their eyes met, Rain knew she didn’t have any reason to be terrified.
 She saw the kindness in his eyes and in his smile and it calmed her nerves.

 First, he was intrigued by her name.